 1. When do you plan to retire?

 When you want to retire determines how many years you have to save.
 If a man and woman of the same age wish to retire at the same future age, the woman may actually have fewer years of earnings to save.
 Why?
-Women drop out of the workforce for an average of 12 years to care for young children or aging parents.1 This time away from the workforce can leave a woman with less money saved for retirement.
+Women are more likely than men to drop out of the workforce at some point to care for young children or aging parents.1 Additionally, on average women make around 85 cents for every dollar men earn.2 This can leave a woman with less money saved for retirement.

-It’s important for women to take this factor into account when developing a savings strategy.
-This could include working more years, saving more while working, coordinating with a spouse’s savings or simply planning to spend less in retirement.
+It’s important for women to take this into account when developing a savings strategy.
+You might want to plan on working longer, saving more while working, coordinating with a spouse’s savings or simply planning to spend less in retirement.

 2. How long might your retirement last?